julianmichael/aeae/README.md

   "label": "e" | "c" | "n"
 }
 ```

-TODO: specify format for the label distribution.
+Rest of the documentation is TODO.